 7. The Most Important Distance in Golf is Between Your Ears:

 Most people think the perfect driver is the most important thing, but mental preparedness is invaluable.
-Remember this: “Build your game from the hole to the tee and find victory.”
+Remember this: “Build your game from the hole to the tee and find freedom and victory.”

 8. Unmet Expectations Resulting in Frustration:

 Have realistic goals.
 Seek the freedom that is found in golf through excellent fundamentals.
 An instructor who uses fewer words and more illustrations, feel, rhythm and hands-on experience will develop your game quickly.

 Article by Doug Weaver, Palmetto Dunes Oceanfront Resort.

 Ranked the #2 Instructor in South Carolina by Golf Digest and a former PGA Touring Pro, Doug Weaver is the Director of Instruction at the Palmetto Dunes Golf Academy and leads “Where Does the Power Come From?” a complimentary golf clinic and exhibition on Mondays at 4 p.m.
 For details and reservations for golf clinics, classes, lessons and on-course instruction, call 843-785-1138, 800-827-3006 or visit www.palmettodunes.com.